 If the budget isn’t the biggest concern on your list, then purchasing a new factory-built home is definitely worth your consideration.
 With a new model, you get more control of the home’s design, layout, and final location, but it will come at a cost.

-Buying a new mobile home means you get to completely customize your experience.
-The design, finishes, and layout of your unit will be handpicked by you and nobody else, ensuring total satisfaction.
+Buying new means that you get to completely customize your mobile home.
+The design, finishes, and layout of your mobile home will be handpicked by you and nobody else, ensuring total satisfaction.